FlowFuse/website/src/blog/2024/04/role-based-access-control-rbac-for-node-red-with-flowfuse.md

 ## Instance Protection Mode

-A standout feature of FlowFuse's RBAC system is the Instance Protection Mode.
+A useful feature of FlowFuse's RBAC system is the Instance Protection Mode.
 This mode adds an additional layer of security by locking down critical Node-RED instances, preventing unauthorized modifications to configuration and nodes.
-The protection mode is particularly useful in production environments or scenarios where stability and security are paramount.
+The protection mode is particularly useful in production environments and areas in which need an extra layer of protection for any unintentional updates or changes.

 !["Protect Node-RED instance from change with Instance Protection Mode"](./images/protect-instance-node-red-with-flowfuse.png "Protect Node-RED instance from change with Instance Protection Mode"){data-zoomable}